ArielLevovich/CPP_EX2_24/README.md

 - **Unary Operators**: Unary `+` and `-` for creating a positive copy of the graph and negating all edge weights.
 - **Increment/Decrement**: `++` and `--` (both prefix and postfix) for incrementing or decrementing all edge weights by 1.
 - **Comparison Operators**: `==`, `!=`, `<`, `>`, `<=`, `>=` to compare two graphs based on vertices, edges, or graph properties like directionality.
+- **Output Stream Operator (`<<`)**: Facilitates the output of the graph's adjacency matrix to a stream, enhancing readability and debugging capabilities.

-### Detailed Operator Implementations and Their Impact on Graph Algorithms
+#### Detailed Operator Implementations and Their Impact on Graph Algorithms

-#### Operator Implementations

-1. **Operator + (Addition of Graphs)**
+- **Operator + (Addition of Graphs)**:
-   - **Implementation**: This operator adds corresponding elements of the adjacency matrices of two graphs.
-It assumes both graphs have the same number of vertices.
+  - **Implementation**: Sums the corresponding elements of the adjacency matrices of two graphs, assuming both graphs have the same number of vertices.
+If the vertex count differs, it throws an exception.
-   - **Impact on Algorithms**: Adding two graphs can increase connectivity, potentially introducing new paths and decreasing the shortest path length between nodes.
+  - **Impact on Algorithms**: This operation can significantly affect algorithms by increasing connectivity, introducing new paths, or even decreasing the shortest path length between nodes.

-2. **Operator * (Multiplication by a Scalar)**
+- **Operator * (Multiplication by a Scalar)**:
-   - **Implementation**: Multiplies every edge weight of the graph by a scalar value.
-This is straightforward as it applies the scalar multiplication to each entry in the adjacency matrix.
+  - **Implementation**: Multiplies each edge weight of the graph by a given scalar.
+This operator directly scales each entry in the adjacency matrix by the scalar value.
-   - **Impact on Algorithms**: Multiplying by a positive scalar does not change the graph's structure but scaling by a negative value can invert the sign of weights, affecting algorithms that differentiate between positive and negative weights, like those checking for negative cycles.
+  - **Impact on Algorithms**: Scaling by a positive scalar retains the graph's structure but alters path weights.
+If scaled by a negative, it can invert the sign of weights, impacting algorithms that differentiate between positive and negative weights, such as those checking for negative cycles.

-3. **Operator - (Unary Negation)**
+- **Operator - (Unary Negation)**:
-   - **Implementation**: Negates the weights of all edges in the graph.
-This is implemented by applying a unary minus to each element of the adjacency matrix.
+  - **Implementation**: Negates the weights of all edges in the graph by applying a unary minus to each element of the adjacency matrix.
-   - **Impact on Algorithms**: Negating a graph can turn positive weight cycles into negative ones and vice versa, directly impacting algorithms like Bellman-Ford, which are used to detect negative cycles.
+  - **Impact on Algorithms**: This operator can turn positive weight cycles into negative ones and vice versa, affecting algorithms like Bellman-Ford, which are used to detect negative cycles.

-4. **Increment/Decrement Operators (++, --)**
+- **Increment/Decrement Operators (++, --)**:
-   - **Implementation**: These operators increase or decrease every edge weight by 1.
-They can be applied in both prefix and postfix forms.
+  - **Implementation**: Both prefix and postfix forms are used to increment or decrement every edge weight by 1 across the entire adjacency matrix.
-   - **Impact on Algorithms**: Incrementing or decrementing weights can affect the total weight of paths, potentially altering the outcomes of shortest path algorithms or changing the status of a graph from having no negative cycles to having them.
+  - **Impact on Algorithms**: These operations can alter the total weight of paths and might change the graph's characteristics from having no negative cycles to having them or vice versa.
+This is particularly critical for algorithms like shortest path calculations, where path costs are directly affected.

+- **Output Stream Operator (`<<`)**:
+  - **Implementation**: Outputs each row of the graph's adjacency matrix in a formatted manner to facilitate easy reading and debugging.
+  - **Usage**: Particularly useful in debugging and validating graph states during algorithm development or modification, ensuring that graph operations are applied correctly.

 #### Example: Impact of Operators on Algorithms

 Let's consider a more concrete example involving the decrement operator and its effect on a graph's connectivity and shortest path calculations: